CMS ITU Training Event

 The Centers for Medicare & Medicaid Services (CMS) Division of Tribal Affairs (DTA) in conjunction with the Portland Area Indian Health Service (IHS) invite you to the 2022 CMS Outreach & Education Event.

-The event will be held virtually from Monday, April 3rd to Friday, April 14th, 2023.
-REGISTER NOW.
+The event was held virtually from Monday, April 3rd to Friday, April 14th, 2023.

 - Business Office Staff

 - Patient Registration Staff